-C. IMPACT.

-1. What group(s) of students will be served by this proposal?
+- C. IMPACT.
+Changes to courses and curricula often have impacts both within the proposing department as well as campus-wide.
+What effect will this proposal have on existing courses and curricula, students, and other departments/units?
+Submit an Impact Statement that fully addresses how you have assessed potential impacts and what the impacts of this proposal might be.
+Consider the following: - What group(s) of students will be served by this proposal?
 (Undergraduate and/or graduate; majors and/or non-majors, others?
 Explain).
 Describe how you determine which students will be served.

-Full-time and Extended Program MSW students who will be admitted to the program in the fall of 2013 and thereafter will be served by this proposal.
-We planned implementation of the new curriculum in such as way that these are the two subgroups of MSW students served by the proposal.
+Advanced Standing program MSW students admitted to the program in the first Summer Session of 2014 and thereafter will be served by this proposal.
 No student currently enrolled in the MSW Program will be impacted by this proposal.

-2. What effect will this proposal have on existing courses and curricula?
+2. What effect will this proposal have on existing courses and curricula?a.

-a.
 When and how often will added course(s) be taught?